pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 ## New components

-Contributors will write new components to the `alpha` folder.
-Once we merge in the PRs, it is our responsibility to properly package the new components.
+Once we merge in a PR, it is our responsibility to properly publish new components.

 1. Ensure that there is an appropriate example in the README, and that all dependencies are listed in the component's `package.json`
 3. Ensure that there is an example in the styleguide
-10. Move files from the `alpha` folder into a new folder.
-The folder and the main content file should have the same name.
-I.e., if the team created a Tacos component, make the scss file `tacos/tacos.scss` and the js file `tacos/tacos.js`.
 1. It can be helpful to set the version number in the `package.json` files to `0.0.1` so there is room to fix any errors after first publishing the module
 6. Publish the module to NPM (see below)